 Background Checks

-The final piece of the puzzle is conducting a good, thorough background check of each and every candidate that you’re considering hiring.
+The final piece of the puzzle is conducting a good, thorough background check of every candidate that you’re considering hiring.
 At the initial interview phase, the candidates should have already provided items like their Social Security numbers, driver’s license numbers, and passports to help them verify their identity, and their citizenship, and perform a criminal record check.

 From then onwards it’s all a matter of offering the best candidates the job and hoping that your search will come to a successful conclusion.
 What’s important for businesses to remember is that no matter how small or how large of a group of individuals they may be hiring for a project, the focus should always be on having the most qualified candidates working for them who are a suitable fit for their company’s culture above all else.